 Many business owners turn to equipment leasing when they need computers, machines, vehicles, or heavy equipment, to name a few examples.
 You could also consider looking for an equipment loan from an alternative lender.
 Many of these lenders have less stringent credit requirements than traditional options, like banks.

-Before you secure financing for equipment, it’s important to carefully evaluate your business to understand your needs.
+Before you secure financing for business equipment, it’s important to carefully evaluate your business to understand your needs.
 To start, we’ll help you decide whether equipment financing or leasing is right for your company!

 What is Equipment Financing?

 Equipment financing can provide you with the best of both worlds: you maintain your cash reserves and get the items you need to run your business.
 Usually, equipment financing comes in the form of a loan or lease.

 With an equipment loan, the terms may vary, but these loans are no different than traditional loans.

 First, you’ll make a down payment on the equipment and borrow the rest.
 Then, during an agreed-upon term, you’ll repay the balance with interest.
 In the end, your business will completely own the equipment.

 Sometimes, business lenders will treat the equipment as collateral and take possession of it if you default. however, other lenders may require a personal guarantee.